dotvhs/raycast-firefox-bookmarks/README.md

 - [x] Remove unnecessary code of removed features
 - [x] Read Bookmarks from SQLite as an option **(WIP)**
 - [ ] Add sorting options of results
+- [ ] Limit to bookmarks of specific folder
 - [ ] Design a new icon
 - [ ] Publish the extension

+## How does it compare to similar extensions?

+### Mozilla Firefox by @crisboarna and @serhii_kravchenko

+This extension is a stripped down fork of it.

+- This extension does bookmarks only while original supports searching through browser's history, opened tabs etc.
+- This extension is way faster in opening links because it uses shell command to open them instead of Apple Script to type the address in.
+- This extension filteres out bookmarklets which wouldn't really work anyway
+- Gets favicons from Firefox first and then reverts to Googled ones which is faster and works better with self-hosted services
+- Optionally gets bookmarks from Firefox's SQLite file instead of JSON which gets updates immediately as opposedd to the JSON file which is rarely updated

+### Mozeidon by @egovelox

+- This extension does bookmarks only while Mozeidon supports searching through browser's history, opened tabs etc.
+- This extension is equally fast as Mozeidon, both are using shell to open links
+- This extension filteres out bookmarklets which wouldn't really work anyway